Interactive Learning Statistics for 2025- Facts and Trends You Need to Know!

 Students can get presented with questions in certain part of the video and only by answering those questions correctly are they allowed to move forward.

-Or you as an educator can add clickable elements (images, graphics, maps…) where students can explore by clicking.
+Or you as an educator can add clickable elements (images, graphics, maps…) where students can explore by clicking (especially valuable for visual learners among your students).

-Or you can create mini quizzes embedded within videos where student can learn by competing and racing to be the first to give the correct response…
+Or you can create mini quizzes embedded within videos where students can learn by competing and racing to be the first to give the correct response.

 With interactive learning in video format, anything is possible.